 From 2016 to 2018, Dr. Leary will be a research fellow at the Women and Public Policy Program at the Harvard Kennedy School and with the New America Foundation’s International Security Program.
 Her research and scholarly work is centered on leadership, negotiation capacity, and large-scale systemic change.

 She has a Ph.D. in clinical psychology from the University of Michigan, an MPA from the Harvard Kennedy School, and an AB from Amherst College, where she is also on the Board of Trustees.

 Faculty bio for Kimberlyn Leary.

-Faculty bio for Anthony Mayo.
+Faculty bio for Dan Levy.

 Mark H. Moore is the Hauser Professor of Nonprofit Organizations.
 His current work focuses on understanding and improving the practices of social entrepreneurship, social change-making, and cross-sector public problem-solving.
 He was the Founding Chair and Faculty Director of three key initiatives at the Kennedy School: the Hauser Center for Nonprofit Organization, the Program in Criminal Justice Policy and Management, and the Kennedy School’s Executive Education Programs.

 His research interests are public management and leadership, social innovation and change, civil society and community mobilization, and criminal justice policy and management.
 His publications include Creating Public Value: Strategic Management in Government; Recognizing Public Value; Dangerous Offenders: The Elusive Targets of Justice; From Children to Citizens: The Mandate for Juvenile Justice; and Beyond 911: A New Era for Policing.
 Moore holds a B.A. from Yale University (Summa cum Laude and Honors with Exceptional Distinction in Political Science and Economics) and an M.P.P. and Ph.D. from the Kennedy School of Government, Harvard University.